This section documents all changes and bug fixes applied since the release of 5.2.14.

 On the General tab of the configuration file editor, if a value was set for Temp directory, and the changes applied, the value set was not displayed in the preview, implying it would not be set in the server configuration file.
 (Bug #49423)

-When a MySQL Workbench unhandled exception occurred and the exception dialog was displayed, if the user clicked Quit, and there were unsaved changes, a new dialog was displayed, warning of unsaved changes.
-If Cancel was clicked on this dialog, MySQL Workbench would exit, which was not the expected behavior because changes would then be lost.
-If Yes was clicked on this dialog, to save changes, MySQL Workbench crashed.
+When a MySQL Workbench unhandled exception occurred and the exception dialog was displayed, if the user clicked, and there were unsaved changes, a new dialog was displayed, warning of unsaved changes.
+If was clicked on this dialog, MySQL Workbench would exit, which was not the expected behavior because changes would then be lost.
+If was clicked on this dialog, to save changes, MySQL Workbench crashed.
 Overall, the behavior of the dialogs was confusing.

 A new error dialog has been introduced that changes the handling.
 It presents the user options to go to the bug report page, copy debug information to the clipboard and to close the dialog.
 (Bug #49304)